Return to Part 2

 |This joke is über funny if you get it.|

 Image description: Giddeon Graves from Scott Pilgrim saying "Two hours!"

-Because if you do all that, and you read a lot, and you had some ability to write going in, and you've worked hard (and yes maybe just the tiniest touch of je ne sais quoi), there's a decent chance that at 5 years, you might get the first kind of money that opens up some options like cutting some hours from that day job or going from four to three side gigs.
-I can't tell your for sure how fast (or even if) those doors are going to open up to you, but that's about how long you have to keep knocking on them before it's even a possibility.
+Because if you do all that, and you read a lot, and you had some ability to write going in, and you've worked hard (and yes, maybe just the tiniest touch of je ne sais quoi––which I hesitate to call "talent"), there's a decent chance that at 5 years, you might get the first kind of money that opens up some options like cutting some hours from that day job or going from four to three side gigs.
+I can't tell you for sure how fast (or even if) those doors are going to open up to you, but that's about how long you have to keep knocking on them before it's even a possibility.

 However I can absolutely for certain tell you how much you will make if you give up before this point.